EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 {{% report_chart id="avg" data="/uploads/newyork_barchart.csv" %}}

 # Changes in eviction filings

-Eviction filings in New York City were significantly below historical average in January and February of this year.<sup>1</sup> Filings dropped to nearly zero in April, May, and June, but have increased over the course of the fall.
+Eviction filings in New York City were significantly below historical averages in January and February of 2020.<sup>1</sup> Filings dropped to nearly zero in April, May, and June, but increased starting in July.
+Filings declined again starting at the end of December following the implementation of a state-wide moratorium.

 1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
 Historical averages cover the years 2016-2018.

 {{%/ report_chart %}}